PlanterApp/planter_blog/content/posts/choose-garden-compost/index.md

 ### Leaf mold

-Leaf mold sounds like a kind of fungus or disease, but its really just decomposed dry leaves that gardeners collect in fall and compost down.
-Leaf mold is not especially nutrient rich but it is high in organic matter, as such it can be useful as a soil amendment or can be used in bulk as a mulch-type compost on top of your garden bed.
-Since dry leaves are abundant and readily available its inexpensive to use in large quantities too.
+Leaf mold sounds like a kind of fungus or disease, but it's just decomposed dry leaves that gardeners collect in fall and compost down.
+Leaf mold is not especially nutrient rich but it is high in organic matter, as such it can be useful as a soil amendment or can be used as a mulching compost on top of your garden beds.
+Since dry leaves are abundant and readily available it's inexpensive to produce leaf mold in large quantities.

 ![A garden shovel holding compost surrounded by leaves](https://ucarecdn.com/306722b4-de74-4c8c-97e1-35bf61bf65e7/Leaf-compost.jpg)